leebehrens/linux-notes/docs/_notes/neofetch.md

 The configuration file contains instructions on where to find more information about various configuration options.

-As an example, the color block range default is only 8 of the available 16, and is easily changed by adjusting `block_range`.
+As an example, the color block range is sometimes set to 8 of the available 16, and is easily changed by adjusting `block_range`.
 ```conf
 # Color block range
 # The range of colors to print.